Skip to content

 In the example above, the uCount state is declared as a property of the CountController class and the UseEffect hook is used within the constructor to react to changes in the uCount state, printing its value whenever it changes.
 This automatically binds the uCount state and UseEffect hook to the CountController instance, demonstrates how Reactter handles the binding and reactivity seamlessly.

-Lazy state binding
+Lazy binding

 When a state is declared lazily, it is not automatically bound to the dependency.
 In such cases, you can use the Rt.lazyState method to bind the state to the dependency, e.g.: